smintio/Portals-ComponentFramework-Interfaces/README.md

 For calling any Smint.io Portals Payload API endpoints, a bearer token is required.
 The bearer token can be acquired by using the industry standard OAuth2 protocol.

-A C# example of acquiring an access token is available [here](/Examples/NetCore/Portals-ComponentFramework-Interfaces-Test/Harness/ComponentFrameworkFixture.cs#L56).
+A C# example for using the Smint.io Portals Payload API is available [here](/Examples/NetCore/Portals-ComponentFramework-Interfaces-Test/Harness/ComponentFrameworkFixture.cs#L64).

 ## Accessing documentation